 Exploring Elements of Fables

-“On the first day,” Mr. Grow continued, “we read two fables.”
+“On the first day,” Mr. Frank continued, “we read two fables.”
 He scrolled down so Ms. Sneed could see them.

 - Characters are usually animals with human traits.
 (Note: When animals are personified, the name of the animal is capitalized.)